VoltCruelerz/OwlMarble-Magic/classes/gunslinger/Gunslinger.md

 You regain 1 expended Grit Point each time you roll a critical strike or reduce the health of a creature of significant threat to 0 (DM's discretion).
 You regain all expended Grit Points after a short or long rest.

-### Deadeye - 7 [Updated]
+### Line 'em Up - 7 [New]

-You learn to carefully line up exceptionally lethal shots.
-When you make a ranged weapon attack using the attack action on your turn, you may choose to forgo one or more of the extra attacks granted by your Extra Attack class feature.
-For each attack you choose to forgo, your critical hit range increases by 1, and you increase the damage of the attack by 1 roll of your Grit Die.
-Additionally, if a creature struck by deadeye has to make a Grit saving throw, such as when struck by the Pinning Shot Trickshot, it does so with disadvantage.
+_Replaces Deadeye_

+You learn to carefully chain exceptionally lethal shots together.
+When you expend a Grit die as part of an Attack, your critical hit range increases by 1 until the end of your turn.

 ## Subclasses